oakestra/oakestra/README.md

 export CLUSTER_MANAGER_PORT="<PORT OF CLUSTER MANAGER>" export MQTT_BROKER_PORT="<MQTT PORT OF CLUSTER MANAGER"
 # Either configure coordinates in environment variables or set them in gps_mock.txt (allows dynamic changes during runtime)
+# If gps_mock.txt is used, environment variable GPS has to be set to true
+# export GPS=TRUE
 export LAT=<LATITUDE COORDS OF WORKER>
 export LONG=<LONGITUDE COORDS OF WORKER> export MYIP="<PUBLIC IP OF WORKER TO BE REACHABLE BY PING FOR VIVALDI NETWORK>"